 Priority for Parking

 The Central Eastside Industrial District is made up of two different land use types: Industrial and Employment.
-The TPAC recognized that people park in the different land use areas for different reasons.
+The Transportation Parking Advisory Committee (TPAC) recognized that people park in the different land use areas for different reasons.
 In order to help more people find parking while supporting the economic vitality of each land use, the subcommittee determined different priority users for each area.
 This way, employees can find parking in the industrial areas while customers and visitors can find parking in the employment areas.

 Priority Users for Each Zone